Deducteam/hol2dk/README.md

 - `file.pos`: positions of proof steps in `file.prf`
 - `file.use`: data about the use of theorems

-WARNING: it is important to the command in the HOL-Light directory so as to compute the list of named theorems properly.
+WARNING: it is important to run the command in the HOL-Light directory so as to compute the list of named theorems properly.

 For dumping (a subset of) `hol.ml` do:
 ```